lexDAO/LexCorpus/contracts/lexdao/README.md

-Contracts and utilities designed for LexDAO use cases.
+Code for LexDAO use cases.